craigmckeachie/handsonreact.com/docs/02-Elements.md

    ```shell
    npm install react react-dom --save
    ```

-   > About React version 17

-   - React 17 was released October 22nd 2020.
-   - There aren't any significant changes
-   - A new JSX transform was introduced
-   - With the new transform, you can use JSX without importing React
-   - The new transform was also implemented in the latest version of all the major React releases (16, 15, 0.14.x).

 2. Add the script tags to include `React` on the page.
 Place them just below the `root div` but before the `main.js` `script` tag